travis/rex/README.md

 ## Docker incorrect credentials error

-This sometimes occurs when first running the stack.
+This error sometimes occurs when first running the stack.
 To fix this, try signing out of your Docker desktop account.